tornadopoopy/tornadomods/README.md

-pls dont use this its just for website
+pls dont use this its just for website.